tildeeine/secure-network-project/README.md

    Running this command may take a while, so just wait while Vagrant downloads the base boxes and provisions the VMs.
 4. **Access the VMs**

-    After Vagrant finishes provisioning the VMs, you can access individual VMs using SSH:
+    After Vagrant finishes provisioning the VMs, you can access individual VMs using vagrant SSH:

     ```
     vagrant ssh <name of VM>